Gradient Span Algorithms Make Predictable Progress in High Dimension: Setting and main results

 Before getting to the main results, we have to define one more concept.
 For a given mean function \(\mu\) and covariance kernel \(\kernel\) we are interested in a sequence of (non-stationary) isotropic random functions \(\rf_\dims\sim\normal(\mu, \kernel)\) over the dimension \(\dims\).
-But it is not clear that a covariance function \(\kernel\) (resp. \(\ikernel\)) corresponds to a random function for every dimension.
-If it does we speak of validity in all dimensions. \begin{definition}[Valid in all dimensions] We call a covariance kernel \(\kernel\) (resp. \(\ikernel\)) valid in all dimensions if for any dimension \(\dims\) there exists a (non-stationary) isotropic random function \(\rf_\dims\sim \normal(\mu, \kernel)\) (resp. stationary isotropic \(\rf_\dims\sim \normal(\mu, \ikernel)\)). \end{definition}
+But it is not clear that a function \(\kernel\) (resp. \(\ikernel\)) corresponds to a random function for every dimension, as it may not always define a positive definite kernel.
+If it does, we speak of validity in all dimensions. \begin{definition}[Valid in all dimensions] We say \(\kernel\) (resp. \(\ikernel\)) is valid in all dimensions if for any dimension \(\dims\) there exists a (non-stationary) isotropic random function \(\rf_\dims\sim \normal(\mu, \kernel)\) (respectively stationary isotropic \(\rf_\dims\sim \normal(\mu, \ikernel)\)). \end{definition}

 Since one can always restrict the domain of a random function \(\rf_\dims\) to a lower dimensional subspace it should be clear that the only possible type of restriction is an upper bound on the dimension.
-We refer the reader to \citet[Section 3.8]{sasvariMultivariateCharacteristicCorrelation2013} for the ``Schoenberg'' classification of stationary isotropic covariance kernels that are valid up to dimension \(\dims\).
+We refer the reader to \citet[Section 3.8]{sasvariMultivariateCharacteristicCorrelation2013} for the ``Schoenberg'' characterization of stationary isotropic covariance kernels that are valid up to dimension \(\dims\) \citep{schoenbergMetricSpacesPositive1938}.
 The stationary isotropic covariance functions which are valid in all dimensions are given exactly by the kernels of the form